Cave of the Apocalypse: Geography

 The island of Patmos is a small volcanic island located in the central area of the Aegean Sea, off the west coast of Turkey and Asia.
 It is one of the northernmost islands of the Dodecanese complex.
 The Cave of the Apocalypse is situated about midway up the mountain along a steep road that stems from Skala to Chóra and leads to a temple dedicated to Artemis.
-Around the cave's entrance was chapel devoted to the mother of Alexios Komnenos called the Chapel of St. Anne.
+Around the cave's entrance was a chapel devoted to the mother of Alexios Komnenos called the Chapel of St. Anne.